simplewebrtc/simplewebrtc-talky-sample-app/CONTRIBUTING.md

 Thanks for your interest in this project.

-We're not accepting pull requests because this is a public fork of a privately managed product, [Talky](https://talky.io).
+We're not accepting pull requests because this is a public fork of a privately managed product, [Talky](https://talky.io), used as a sample app for [SimpleWebRTC](https://simplewebrtc.com).

 However...